Bees in the Shuswap

 Over the years, Larissa and I together have acquired a lot of agricultural experience.
 We have worked on dairy & vegetable farms, in commercial greenhouses, at a tree nursery and also a seed orchard.
 Larissa's even been a chicken catcher !!
 We've raised over a dozen goats which we've milked and butchered, and continue to raise chickens for eggs and meat.
 Every year we avidly garden, process and can our bounty.
 Working on both sides of agriculture, we've developed a passion for what we do and we're eager to teach and share.

-Looking at this now we are 18 years into our beekeeping adventure.
+Looking at this now we are now over 20 years into our beekeeping adventure.
 Thanks Mike, our life was forever changed.